top of page

 It relies on three main sensory inputs:

-1. Vision, which helps you see where you are and where you are going
+1. Vision, which helps you see where you are and where you are going,

-3. Proprioception, sensory information from muscles and joints that tells your brain where your body is in space
+3. Proprioception, sensory information from muscles and joints that tells your brain where your body is in space.

 During your session, we will perform a series of tests to assess your static, dynamic, and reactive balance.
-These tests help us understand how your balance system functions in different situations and guide your treatment plan.
+These tests help us understand how your balance system functions in different situations and guide your individual treatment plan.

-Static balance
+Static Balance

 Static balance is your ability to maintain your body’s centre of mass over its base of support while at rest.
 In simple terms, it is your ability to hold a position without wobbling or falling when you are not moving.